-Ole Gunnar Solskjaer was appointed Manchester United manager in March 2019 following a spell in caretaker charge.
+Ole Gunnar Solskjaer was Manchester United manager from March 2019 until November 2021.

 Solskjaer enjoyed a successful playing career before going into management.